mambax7/efqdirectory/php_paypal/readme.txt

 PayPal API URL

 $paypal[post_method] (required)
-Post Methods: fso – use this method if PHP is compiled with OpenSSL support. curl – use this method if cURL is installed on your web server. libCurl – use this method if PHP is compiled with libCurl support.
-If your system does not support any of the post methods listed above, use “fso” as the default post method.
+Post Methods: fso " use this method if PHP is compiled with OpenSSL support. curl " use this method if cURL is installed on your web server. libCurl " use this method if PHP is compiled with libCurl support.
+If your system does not support any of the post methods listed above, use "fso" as the default post method.

 $paypal[curl_location] (optional)
 If cURL is installed on your web server, set this option to the absolute path of cURL. (ex. /usr/bin/curl)